benetao/Mathematical_Modeling_iGEM.CNPEM/README.md

 Quem são os alunos por trás desse projeto de Mathematical Modeling iGEM.CNPEM?
 Pois bem, permita-nos nos apresentar:

-- 👋 Somos Gabriel Pereira e Isabela Beneti
+- 👋 We are Gabriel Pereira and Isabela Beneti
-- 📕 Estamos no terceiro semestre do Bacharelado em Ciência e Tecnologia da Ilum Escola de Ciência
+- 📕 We are students from the The Brazilian Center for Research in Energy and Materials (CNPEM)
-- 👨‍🔬 A Ilum é uma iniciativa da instituição social CNPEM (Centro Nacional de Pesquisa em Energia e Materiais)
+- 👨‍🔬 CNPEM hosts 4 national laboratories, including SIRIUS (Brazilian particle accelerator) and LNBR (Brazilian National Laboratory for BioRenewables).
-- 🔥 No curso, temos uma grade curricular bem interdisciplinar, que inclui a matéria de Mathematical Modeling iGEM.CNPEM
+- 💖 CNPEM has its own Design League team, iGEM.CNPEM, which this year created the B.A.R.B.I.E. project
-- 🚗 Nosso objetivo, na disciplina, é entender melhor processos termodinâmicos e suas aplicações na vida real
+- 👩‍💻 This repository aims to store all the data and code developed in the mathematical modeling branch of the iGEM.CNPEM team.

 <!-- CONTATO -->
 ### Contatos <a name="contato"></a>